Théodore Olivier: Life and work

 In 1815, he was an adjunct professor in the Artillery School at Metz and, in 1819, he became a full professor.
-In 1821, at the request of the King of Sweden, Charles XIV John (Jean-Baptiste Bernadotte), he went to Sweden to organize the military school of Mariemberg.
+In 1821, at the request of the King of Sweden, Charles XIV John (Jean-Baptiste Bernadotte), he went to Sweden to organize the military school of Marieberg.

 Returning to France, Oliver criticized the pedagogical system in the École Polytechnique and in 1829, jointly with Alphonse Lavallée, Jean-Baptiste Dumas and Jean Claude Eugène Péclet, founded the École Centrale des Arts et Manufactures, where he was professor of geometry and mechanics for the rest of his life.
 He also was, between 1830 and 1844, a professor at the École Polytechnique and, from 1838, a professor at the École Nationale Supérieure des Arts et Métiers.

 Olivier is mainly known for the construction of three-dimensional models of geometry for pedagogical purposes.
 Most of them were sold to North American institutions such as Union College, the University of Columbia and West Point, where they are preserved.